outkine/elm-companies/README.md

   finances.
 Beyond our app, we work on many exciting projects of personal finance management.
 A great deal of the front-end is written in elm.

+### Gaming
+* [Robot Rumble](https://robotrumble.org) ([Github](https://github.com/robot-rumble)) - an arena-based AI competition platform that supports robots in Python and Javascript.
+We use Elm for our GUIs, such as the GUI for viewing simulated robot battles.

 #### Healthcare

 * [Illuminate](https://www.goilluminate.com) ([Github](https://github.com/GoIlluminate)) -